It’s a fact that homeowners are wealthier than those who rent homes. In fact, the average net worth of U.S. homeowners is $231,400.

 Are you tired of paying your landlord’s mortgage payment?

 Paying rent every month and watching that money go into someone else’s bank account gets old after a time.
-As mentioned earlier, one way to accumulate wealth is through putting that monthly payment in your own pocket by building equity through home ownership.
+As mentioned earlier, one way to accumulate wealth is by putting that monthly payment in your own pocket by building equity through home ownership.

 Depending on the current market, you may be able to purchase a home with a monthly payment that is less than or only slightly more than your current monthly rent payment.
 A mortgage professional can crunch the numbers for you to find out.